-Orlando Health, Inc. operates a Self-Distribution Supply Chain Model which services multiple facilities including: Dr. P. Phillips Hospital, Winnie Palmer Hospital for Women & Babies, Arnold Palmer Hospital for Children, Orlando Regional Medical Center, South Seminole Hospital, Orlando Health Central, Inc., South Lake Hospital, and the UF Health Cancer Center – Orlando Health.
+Orlando Health, Inc. operates a Self-Distribution Supply Chain Model which services multiple facilities including: Dr. P. Phillips Hospital, Winnie Palmer Hospital for Women & Babies, Arnold Palmer Hospital for Children, Orlando Regional Medical Center, South Seminole Hospital, Orlando Health Central, Inc., South Lake Hospital, and the Orlando Health UF Health Cancer Center.

 Orlando Health has a dedicated team to help facilitate the review and approval of new vendors.
-The Supplier Review Team is a collaborative team consisting of team members from three different groups: Supply Chain Services, Healthcare Purchasing Alliance, and Diversity & Minority Business Development.
+The Supplier Review Team is a collaborative team consisting of team members from three different groups: Supply Chain Services, ROI (Resource Optimization & Innovation), and Diversity & Minority Business Development.

 Supply Chain: The mission of Supply Chain Services is to provide leadership and value-driven innovation to implement end-to-end solutions in managing products, services and capital equipment decisions, sourcing and acquisition, implementation and utilization in support of the mission of Orlando Health.

-Diversity & Minority Business Development: Orlando Health’s Diversity & Minority Business Development Department serves to support the introduction of diverse vendors to Orlando Health and HPA.
-The supplier diversity program’s main objective is to provide diverse suppliers equal access to business opportunities at Orlando Health and HPA.
-See the ‘Vendor Classifications’ section of this document for details on the classifications of organizations Orlando Health and HPA wish to support.
+Diversity & Minority Business Development: Orlando Health’s Diversity & Minority Business Development Department serves to support the introduction of diverse vendors to Orlando Health.
+The supplier diversity program’s main objective is to provide diverse suppliers equal access to business opportunities at Orlando Health.
+See the ‘Vendor Classifications’ section of this document for details on the classifications of organizations Orlando Health wish to support.

 Upcoming Opportunities for Vendors